-The Boy Who Gave His Heart Away has just been published as a book by HarperCollins, telling the true story of a modern medical miracle.
+Cole Moreton is a writer and broadcaster exploring who we are and what we believe in.
+His new book The Boy Who Gave His Heart Away has just been published by HarperCollins, telling the true story of a modern medical miracle.
+Order yours here.

-His award-winning portfolio of interviews for Event, the magazine of the Mail on Sunday, includes encounters with Anne Robinson (“I must be worth £50 million …”) Anthony Horowitz (“Idris Elba is too street to play Bond …”) and the late Brian Sewell (“My friends are stealing from me …”).
-Read his A-Z of interviews here.
+Cole was named Interviewer of the Year at the Press Awards in 2016.
+His portfolio of interviews for Event, the magazine of the Mail on Sunday, includes encounters with Anne Robinson (“I must be worth £50 million …”) Anthony Horowitz (“Idris Elba is too street to play Bond …”) and the late Brian Sewell (“My friends are stealing from me …”).
+Read from his A-Z of interviews here.

-Cole has also covered many of the major news stories of our time: from 9/11 to the London Olympics and the death of Nelson Mandela.
+Cole Moreton has also covered many of the major news stories of our time: from 9/11 to the London Olympics and the death of Nelson Mandela.
 He was executive editor of The Independent on Sunday and chief feature writer of The Sunday Telegraph, where he pioneered new forms of multi-media storytelling.
 Now working as a freelance, his features and analysis have appeared in The Financial Times, The Guardian and The Sunday Times, among others.

-An experienced broadcaster, Cole Moreton has presented Sunday for Radio 4 was well as The Boy Who Gave His Heart Away on the same station.
+An experienced broadcaster, Cole Moreton has presented Sunday and other programmes for Radio 4 including a recent documentary The Lost Cockney Voice.
 Other radio and television appearances include The Moral Maze and The Big Questions.

 The first of his three books Hungry for Home about Ireland and America was shortlisted for the prestigious John Llewellyn Rhys Prize.
 His latest Is God Still An Englishman? explores the huge recent changes in British spirituality, culture and national identity and speaks up for the millions of us who believe but don’t belong.